The postpartum phase is supposed to be a wonderful time for both mother and baby.

 How to deal with postpartum depression

-You may need counselling to help you through this time.
+You may need counseling to help you through this time.

 You may need to think about a change in diet